2026-06-05

 Takeaway

-new/delete is the only variant whose tail responds to background heap pressure, and the response isn't where intuition puts it — moderate pressure (a few hundred k/s background allocations) hurts malloc more than peak pressure does, because at peak churn the recently-freed blocks stay warm in cache.
-The same-CCX gap is real but modest (~1.26× p99.9).
-Cross the CCX boundary and the gap opens to 2.44× at p99.9 and 4.5× as an expansion of malloc's own same-CCX baseline, with malloc's tail compounding the Infinity-Fabric round-trip with its own allocator coordination overhead.
-If your producer and consumer don't share an L3, the case for replacing new/delete is much sharper than the headline numbers suggest.
+new/delete is the only variant whose tail responds to background heap pressure, and the response isn't where intuition puts it: moderate pressure hurts malloc more than peak pressure, because at peak churn recently-freed blocks stay warm in cache.
+Both captures agree on that shape.
+The same-CCX gap is real but modest (~1.15–1.3× p99.9 across captures).
+Cross the CCX boundary and the gap opens to ~2.3–2.5× at p99.9 — roughly a 5× expansion of malloc's own same-CCX tail against the pools' ~2.2–2.4× — with malloc compounding the Infinity-Fabric round-trip with its own coordination overhead.
+If your producer and consumer don't share an L3, the case for replacing new/delete is much sharper than the same-CCX numbers suggest.

 Percentile values shown in charts above are computed from raw histograms in the corresponding JSON entries: log₂-subbucket-16 binning, bucket-midpoint percentile convention.
 See Methodology for the rdtscp calibration path.